 Apart from the annoying water drips, there are a host of issues that could result in the postponement of repairs on AC vents.
 These include warping of paint or wallpaper; mold or mildew growth; disintegration of ceiling structure, and other possible accidents.
 Do not let this problem get out of hand, and call for professional AC servicing as soon as possible.

 Let Reliable Standard Heating and Air keep your home cool

-At Reliable Standard Heating and Air, we are more than happy to keep your house cool and comfortable.
+At Reliable Standard Heating, Air, & Solar, we are more than happy to keep your house cool and comfortable.
 Our expert and certified air conditioning technicians can work across all brands and types of AC systems and are ready to help you with your repair, maintenance, and installation needs.
 Call us up on our hotline, or schedule a visit using our online system.
 Get in touch with us today.